Aryan-chaudhry/Master-JavaScript/readme.md

 # Master JavaSscript
-Here i Master javaScript with all concept from basic to advanced at at the End make the Project in HTML, CSS, Javascript.
+Here i Master javaScript with all concept from basic to advanced at the end I make the Project in HTML, CSS, Javascript called LeetProgress.

 **LeetProgress** is a beautiful, modern dashboard to visualize your LeetCode journey.
 Track your solved problems, see your stats, and get motivated to keep coding — all in a clean, responsive UI built with **HTML, CSS, and JavaScript**.